DOM Manipulation

 Always escape user-provided content with e() or use Blade views to prevent XSS attacks.

-Gale supports 8 different modes for updating the DOM:
+Gale supports 9 different modes for patching the DOM:

-morph (outer) Replace element with intelligent diffing Preserved
+outerMorph morph Smart replace with intelligent diffing (default) Preserved

 • Alpine component state (x-data)